Tawfeeq2507/pes_asic_class/README.md

 # VLSI Physical Design for ASICs
 The objective of VLSI (Very Large Scale Integration) physical design for ASICs (Application-Specific Integrated Circuits) is to transform a digital circuit's logical representation into a physical layout that meets various performance, power, area, and manufacturability requirements.

+# What is ASIC Flow?
+ASIC stands for Application-Specific Integrated Circuit.
+It refers to a type of integrated circuit (IC) that is custom-designed for a specific application or purpose.
+ASICs are contrasted with general-purpose integrated circuits, like microprocessors or memory chips, which are designed to perform a wide range of tasks.ASIC design flow refers to the entire process of designing and manufacturing an ASIC.

 # SKILL OUTCOMES

 + Architectural Design
 + RTL Design / Behavioral Modeling
 + Floorplanning